-- IRB review and pre-approval is required when the student-designed invention, prototype, application, etc. is tested by human participants other than the student researcher(s) or single adult guardian/adult sponsor/QS/DS when the testing requires an adult tester.
-This includes surveys conducted regarding potential use, review of the invention or consumer product and/or opinions regarding the project/product. - 2.
-Human participants testing of an invention, prototype or project that involves a medical diagnosis or intervention (as defined by the FDA or Medical Practices Act) must adhere to Rule 6 of the Human Participant Rules regarding prohibition of medical procedures and be supervised by a health care professional with appropriate credentials and specialization in the area of medical diagnosis or intervention being studied. - A Risk Assessment Form 3 is required for all projects that involve human participant testing of any project involving student- designed inventions, prototypes or consumer products.
+- IRB review and pre-approval is required when the studentdesigned invention, prototype, application, etc. is tested by human participants other than the student researcher(s) or single adult guardian/adult sponsor/QS/DS when the testing requires an adult tester.
+This includes surveys conducted regarding potential use or opinions of the invention or consumer product by the general public.
+This is not intended to apply to professional feedback from experts in the field of study. - 2.
+Human participants testing of an invention, prototype or project that involves a medical diagnosis or intervention (as defined by the FDA or Medical Practices Act) must adhere to Rule 6 of the Human Participant Rules regarding prohibition of medical procedures and be supervised by a health care professional with appropriate credentials and specialization in the area of medical diagnosis or intervention being studied. - 3.
+A Risk Assessment Form 3 is required for all projects that involve human participant testing of any project involving student- designed inventions, prototypes or consumer products.